 People often experience blurry vision after brain trauma, especially from a concussion, a type of traumatic brain injury (TBI).
 In fact, about 90% of patients with a traumatic brain injury will experience some visual symptoms that can negatively affect their quality of life.

-Fortunately, neuro-optometric therapy can offer relief to many patients with head injuries.
-Contact Eye Vision Associates in Nesconset to find out how we can help restore your vision and quality of life.
+Fortunately, neuro-optometric therapy can offer relief to many patients with severe head injuries.
+If you've sustained a brain injury, contact Eye Vision Associates in Nesconset to find out how we can help restore your vision and quality of life.

 How Can Hitting Your Head Affect Your Vision?